sbamboo/dumb/README.md

 Returns a random entry from the range 0x00 to 0x06 (INCLUSIVE) to RESULT.

 `TAKE`<br>
+Asks the interpriter for text input and sends to RESULT, `: ` prompt.

+`TAKS`<br>
-Asks the interpriter for text input and sends to RESULT.
+Asks the interpriter for text input and sends to RESULT, no prompt.
 <br><br>

 `CRES`<br>